-Solidarity: The (usually revolutionary) demand that a large group of people (the Commoners) agree with them in all things.
-This is necessary as the revolution needs a large hammer with which to remove the old oligarchy and replace it with themselves and also because a revolution which calls itself The People loses credibility if those people disagree.
+Solidarity: The (usually revolutionary) demand that reflectors (the Commoners) unquestioningly uphold endoreality.
+This is necessary as revolution needs a large hammer with which to remove the old oligarchy and replace it with themselves and also because a revolution which calls itself The [endo-identity] People loses credibility if those people disagree.
 Primarily, this is a demand for sublation of the mind as it always eventually requires reflection of reality that is at extreme odds with universal reality.

 Stigmergy: Action based method of collaboration which follows an idea.
-With stigmergy, people do not need to communicate to work on the same project and build something together.
-As long as everyone understands and agrees on one goal, everyone has autonomy as to how or whether they work to further that goal.
+If people understand and agree on a goal, everyone has autonomy as to how or whether they work to further that goal.
 Communication is through transparency.
 Secrecy and ownership of ideas are in opposition to stigmergy.

 Stratification: The creation of different classes of society and formation of hierarchy based on roles.